Residential tenancy mediations by the Dispute Settlement Centre of Victoria

-COVID-19 has impacted normal timeframes for residential tenancy hearings.
+We have put in place a range of measures to reduce our current backlogs and the time it takes to have a residential tenancy hearing.
 VCAT prioritises cases that the renting laws say must be heard within a certain time, and those we consider urgent.

 We have partnered with DSCV to provide a free alternative dispute resolution service, helping parties in these cases resolve their dispute through mediation.

 Mediation is an opportunity to resolve your dispute by talking through the issues with the other people involved, assisted by a nationally accredited mediator from the Dispute Settlement Centre of Victoria.

 A dispute assessment officer contacts you